 Jardin des Tuileries

-It’s also pretty cool to check out the center of the park.
-From here you can stand in a straight line with the Arc de Triomphe, the Obelisk on Place de la Concorde, Place du Carrousel (with a small version of the Arc de Triomphe) and the Pyramid of the Louvre.
+It is also very fun to stand in the middle of the park.
+That’s when you see a straight line between the Arc de Triomphe, the obelisk on Place De La Concorde, Place du Carrousel (with a small Arc de Triomphe), and the pyramid of the Louvre.

 Jardin des Palais Royal